Eric-Philippe/AlgoHive/beeapi/README.md

 # BeeAPI - Self-Hostable API

 BeepAPI is a self-hostable API that will be able to load puzzles from `.alghive` files, under themes and serve them to the AlgoHive platform independently.
+It comes with a Swagger UI to test the API endpoints and a simple web interface to manage the puzzles.

 ![Swagger](img/swagger.png)